andyKlenzman/pet-rainbow/README.md

 # pet-rainbow
-My pet rainbow is a C/C++ Arduino program connecting a supersonic sensor to an RGB LED.
+Pet Rainbow is a C/C++ Arduino program connecting a supersonic sensor to an RGB LED.
 Control the rainbow with your hand!